stem-piano/stem-piano-g-main/documentation/firmware_downloading.md

 However, using an external +5 volt power at J1 presents a problem because the USB cable is also sending +5 volts power.
 Connecting both power inputs at the same time is not good.

-See the warnings document in the *DIY-Grand-Digital-Piano* repository for details: https://github.com/gzweigle/DIY-Grand-Digital-Piano/blob/main/WARNINGS.md
+See the warnings document in the *DIY-Grand-Digital-Piano* repository for additional details: https://github.com/gzweigle/DIY-Grand-Digital-Piano/blob/main/WARNINGS.md

 ## USB Cable And +5 Volt Power - Solutions